 Probably the easiest approach is to first go up to the Schoolroom area.
 To get there, park 1.25 miles up the canyon, then follow the trail just downhill from the chain link fence.
 Take the left fork which heads west, and eventually crosses into a field of boulders.
 Climb up the boulders to the base of the Schoolroom.
 Then traverse left and up past here, following the climber's trail which is the descent route for the Schoolroom.
 This eventually gets to a big formation on the left, across from the gully.
 Look for a very thin seam cleaving a low angle slab as a landmark (The Green A).
 To get to the Kermit's Wall, follow the base of the rock downhill.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Kermits Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Kermits Wall: